International Management Studies PhD Program

 Directed readings and independent research courses (21 hours)

-Students may take further courses with selected faculty members to develop more specialized knowledge in their areas of research interest before and after the comprehensive exam.
+Students can take further courses with selected faculty members to develop more specialized knowledge in areas of research interest before and after the comprehensive exam.

 Dissertation (minimum of 15 hours)

-The PhD degree is conferred after the dissertation is successfully defended.
+The PhD degree is conferred when the dissertation is successfully defended.